micromata/Baumeister/README.md

 The aim of this project is to help you with the creation of Bootstrap themes and websites as well as single page applications by providing:

-- a file structure with focus on maintainibilty and upgradability
+- a file structure with focus on maintainability and upgradability
 - a Gulp workflow with the following »features«
 	- generating static sites with the use of handlebars templates
 	- transpile, bundle and minify your code
-		- ES6 as well as LESS
+		- ES6 as well as Sass
 	- remove `console` output and debugger statements in production files
 	- add vendor prefixes
-	- lint JavaScript and HTML
+	- lint JavaScript, Sass and HTML
 	- optimize images (lossless)
 	- start a local server
 	- keep browsers in sync for testing